Douglass North: Death and legacy

-As a Nobel prize winner, North's reputation extended both from his own university environment to the international influences made by his research and writing.
+As a Nobel laureate, North's reputation extended both from his own university environment to the international influences made by his research and writing.
 North's research in New Economic History has included such notable economists and historians as Jonathan Hughes, Richard Sutch, Lloyd Mercer, Jim Sheperd, Donald Gordon, Gary Walton, Lance E. Davis, Robert Huttenback, Roger Ransom, Gaston Rimlinger, Terry L. Anderson, P.J.
 Hill, Philip Coelho, and David Knowles as recorded in the 60th Anniversary dedication volume in memory of North.

 Publications

 North's other major publications include: